vectorgrp/sil-kit/docs/api/can.rst

 .. admonition:: Note

-   Both |SetBaudRate| and |Start|  should not be called earlier than in the life cycle service's :cpp:func:`communication ready handler<ib::mw::synd::ILifecycleService::SetCommunicationReadyHandler()>`.
+   Both |SetBaudRate| and |Start|  should not be called earlier than in the life cycle service's :cpp:func:`communication ready handler<SilKit::Core::synd::ILifecycleService::SetCommunicationReadyHandler()>`.
 Otherwise, it is not guaranteed that all participants are already connected, which can cause the call to have no effect.

 Managing the event handlers